aseroff/ocho/README.md

 ## Fork it

-You know how it's done.
+You know how it's done: fork the project, make your changes, then create a pull request.
+I'll test out the changes and then add it to the site!

 ## Mail me